History of Lama Temple

 If you have any other questions or ideas, please feel free to contact us.
 We are specialized in customized tours according to your own interests, budgets, and traveling time.
 Our professional travel consultants are always ready to help!

-☛ 3 Days Beijing Walking Tour
+☛ 3 Days Beijing Essential Short Stay Tour

-Temple of Heaven Our Guest from New Zealand Visiting Temple of Heaven in June, 2021
+Temple of Heaven Our Guest from New Zealand Visiting Temple of Heaven in June, 2021 Temple of Heaven See our Delighted Customers in Beijing

 Recommended Beijing Tours